European Figure Skating Championships: History

 The next two European Championships, 1894 and 1895, "experienced a marked decrease in participation, perhaps a result of the scoring debacle".
 There were no European Championships for two years, which Hines speculated was due to the small number of contestants in 1894 and 1895, although the competition returned in 1898.
 Hines also reported that the European Championships were cancelled in 1902 and 1903 "for lack of ice".
 By the beginning of World War I, twenty European Championships had been held.
 There were three more interruptions of the European Championships: between 1915 and 1922 due to World War I, between 1940 and 1946 due to World War II, and in 2021 due to the COVID-19 pandemic.

 Only men competed at the European Championships until 1930, when women's singles and pair skating were added.
-All members of the ISU, not just skaters from Europe, were allowed to compete at the Europeans Championships until 1948.
+Members of all ISU nations, not just those from Europe, were allowed to compete at the Europeans Championships until 1948.
 After Barbara Ann Scott of Canada and Dick Button of the United States won the 1948 European Championships, while Eva Pawlik of Austria and Hans Gerschwiler of Switzerland were awarded the silver medals, the competition was restricted to European skaters.
 Ice dance was added in 1954.
 Competitions were held in outdoor rinks until 1967, when the ISU ruled that both the European and World Championships had to be held in covered ice rinks.

-The 2026 European Championships are scheduled to be held from 13 to 18 January in Sheffield, England, in the United Kingdom.
+The 2027 European Championships are scheduled to be held from 25 to 31 January in Lausanne, Switzerland.

 Qualifying

-Only those competitors who are "members of a European ISU Member" are eligible to compete in the European Championships.
-Each ISU member country can send at least one competitor per discipline, with a maximum of three competitors per discipline if they have earned the minimum total element scores, which is determined and published each season by the ISU, during the current or immediately previous season.
+Only competitors who are "members of a European ISU Member" are eligible to compete in the European Championships.
+Each ISU member country can submit at least one competitor per discipline, with a maximum of three competitors per discipline if they have earned the minimum total element scores, which is determined and published each season by the ISU, during the current or immediately previous season.

 Age restrictions have changed throughout the history of the European Championships.
 Until the 2023–24 figure skating season, skaters had to be at least 15 years old before 1 July of the previous year.
-At the ISU Congress held in June 2022, members of the ISU Council accepted a proposal to gradually increase the minimum age limit for senior competition to 17 years old beginning from the 2024–25 season.
-To avoid forcing skaters who had already competed in the senior category to return to juniors, the age limit remained unchanged during the 2022–23 season, before increasing to 16 years old during the 2023–24 season, and then to 17 years old during the 2024–25 season.
+At the ISU Congress held in June 2022, members of the ISU Council accepted a proposal to gradually increase the minimum age limit for senior competition to 17 beginning with the 2024–25 season.
+To avoid forcing skaters who had already competed in the senior category to return to juniors, the age limit remained unchanged during the 2022–23 season, before increasing to 16 during the 2023–24 season, and then to 17 during the 2024–25 season.